Vladimir37/Hanako/client/source/mods/README.txt

-This is folder for additional sripts and styles.
+This is folder for additional scripts and styles.